Barb02/SO_ProcessReadnWriteRates/README.md

-# Process read & wirte rates
+# Process read & write rates
 Project made for Operating Systems subject at University

 Consists in a bash script to consult OS processes' read/write rates